oneone666/oneone666.github.io/reference/payment-api.md

 ### Payment Success Callback

 After a successful payment, the transaction status will be updated to "paid".
-We will send a POST request to your callback URL with the transaction resource as payload in JSON format:
+We will send a POST request to your callback URL with the [`Order Transaction`](#order-transaction-object) object as payload in JSON format:

 ```json
 {